Oneo64/Starlattice/LocationsAndOrganisations/KagalarianEmpire.md

 - **Imperial strategic planning** involves high generals and the emperor.
 During a meeting, they will plan for war and battles, but they can also plan for the goals of specific battles if they're important enough.

 ### Training
-During their initial month, soldiers are trained for multiple tactics such as weapons handling (duh), cover usage, stealth, enemy identification, shoot-to-kill reaction to surprise, and discipline.
+All Kagalarian soldiers (clones too!) are trained for two months before they are eligible for deployment.
+Training includes multiple tactics such as weapons handling (duh), cover against enemy fire and bombardment, stealth, identification, shoot-to-kill reaction to surprise, and discipline.

 Human soldiers are specifically disciplined to respect cloned infantry to reduce internal conflict.

-During weapons handling, the most interesting part that separates them from modern militaries is that they are trained to fire pistols with one hand, body turned to the side.
+During weapons handling, soldiers are trained to fire pistols with one hand, body turned to the side.
+This is to reduce the chances of being hit.
+In emergency cases, they are also lightly trained in various skills, such as one-handed rifle shooting (in case of injury).

 ### Cloning technology
 The Kagalarian Empire has heavily utilized cloning technology to create a sizable portion of its army.
 The Kagalarian Army consists of 13% clones of humans; the rest are non-clones.